andrewdisley/realchange-cms/hugo/content/how-it-works/_index.md

 where:
   body: >-
-    For every £1 donated, 95p goes directly to helping someone looking for support, and not a penny on salaries for Campaign.
+    For every £1 donated, 95p goes directly to helping someone looking for support, and not a penny on the Campaign.
 This is because the Real Help partners have committed the time and energy of their staff to help support the campaign for free.
   heading: Where do your donations go?
   image: ''
   stat1: